CalvinaHarr/PokemonPopulationGrowth/README.md

 Spreadsheet
 -
-The program's output will go on an Excel spreadsheet so we can visualize the population growth
+To visualize the population growth, the program will use Python's excel writer, allowing for a chart to be made of the data.